-The Government Finance Officers Association of the United States and Canada (GFOA) awards the Certificate of Achievement for Excellence in Financial Reporting to Municipalities for their Annual Comprehensive Financial Reports (ACFR).
-The requirement is for the government to publish an easily readable and efficiently organized comprehensive annual financial report.
+The Government Finance Officers Association of the United States and Canada (GFOA) awards the Certificate of Achievement for Excellence in Financial Reporting to Municipalities for their Comprehensive Annual Financial Reports (ACFR).
+The requirement is that the government must publish an easily readable and efficiently organized comprehensive annual financial report.
 This report must satisfy both generally accepted accounting principles and applicable legal requirements.
-This is the Town of Leland's second time submitting for this prestigious award.
+This is the Town of Leland's third time submitting for this prestigious award.

 A Certificate of Achievement is valid for a period of one year only.
-The Town of Leland received its first ever GFOA Certificate of Achievement for the fiscal year 2022.
-Town staff believes the current comprehensive annual financial report will meet the Certificate of Achievement Program's requirements; therefore, the ACFR is being submitted to the GFOA to determine its eligibility for the Town's second certificate.
+We believe that our current comprehensive annual financial report WILL meet the Certificate of Achievement Program's requirements, and we are submitting it to the GFOA to determine its eligibility for our first certificate.